surullabs/fault/README.md

 ## Licensing and Usage

-Ghostgres is licensed under a 3-Clause BSD license.
+Fault is licensed under a 3-Clause BSD license.
 Please consult the LICENSE file for details.

 We also ask that you please file bugs and enhancement requests if you run